GatoGraphQL/ExtensionStarter/README.md

 ### Clone your repo locally

-Once you have created your repository, clone it in your local drive using the `--recursive` option (needed to clone Git submodule `GatoGraphQL/GatoGraphQL`):
+Clone your repository in your local drive using the `--recursive` option (needed to clone Git submodule `GatoGraphQL/GatoGraphQL`):

 ```bash
 git clone --recursive https://github.com/my-account/GatoGraphQLExtensionsForMyCompany